twigbio/liminal-orm/docs/getting-started/setup.md

     * Optional: The `config_flags` parameter is used to set tenant-specific configuration flags.
 For more information, see the [BenchlingConnection](../reference/benchling-connection.md) reference.
         * Set `schemas_enable_change_warehouse_name` to `True` if you want to enable changing schema and field warehouse names.

-    The `CURRENT_REVISION_ID` variable is used to store the current state of where your Benchling tenant lies on the revision timeline.
-The id is the `revision_id` of the revision file that has been applied to your Benchling tenant.

     !!! tip

-        If you have multiple Benchling tenants you'd like to synchronize, you can define multiple Benchling connections in the `env.py` file by creating multiple `BenchlingConnection` objects and respective `CURRENT_REVISION_ID` variables.
+        If you have multiple Benchling tenants you'd like to synchronize, you can define multiple Benchling connections in the `env.py` file by creating multiple `BenchlingConnection` objects.

 4. If your Benchling tenant has pre-existing schemas, run `liminal generate-files <benchling_tenant_name> -p [<write_path>]` to populate the root directory with your schema files from the given Benchling tenant.
 Your file structure should now look like this: